mariodosreis/tai/README.md

 package is distributed WITHOUT WARRANTY under the terms of the GNU General Public License.
 See the file LICENSE for details.

-This package is basically the same I used in my paper on tAI (see references), with just a few minor modifications to make it a little friendlier.
+This package is basically the same I used in my papers on tAI, with just a few minor modifications to make it a little friendlier.
 If you have any doubts, questions, bug reports, etc. please contact me at:

 Mario dos Reis